 Each proposal should contain only one unique product, which is defined as a distinct program or curricula of instructional materials, assessments, and teacher resources in a grade band or grade bands.
 Single responses that contain multiple products, programs, or options therein will not be accepted.
 Respondents who publish multiple products or programs should submit separate proposals for each product or program.
 Single distinct products that cross over multiple grade bands can be submitted in a single proposal but must be aligned with the grade bands above and be clearly labeled and organized as such.

 ASD reserves the right to award contracts for multiple vendors or outside of the bands listed above if applicable.

 RFP REQUIREMENTS

 Curriculum and Materials

-As requirements, the curricula, and materials for 6-8 English Language Arts (ELA) must:
+As requirements, the curricula and materials must: